wax-office-of-inspector-general/wax-developer/docs/en/tutorials/howto_atomicassets/templates_js.md

 - max_supply: Maximum number of prints allowed.
 If 0 it is assumed to be infinite.
 - immutable_data: Array of immutable information to be included in all copies created with this template.

+Immutable data must be defined in a map of type [ATTRIBUTE_MAP](https://github.com/pinknetworkx/atomicassets-contract/wiki/Custom-Types#attribute_map) consisting of key and value pairs

 An AtomicAssets NFT can also contain mutable data.
 This will be discussed later as it should not be specified during template creation.
 {: .label .label-yellow }